Degenerative Disc Disease: Symptoms, Causes, Treatments

 Some patients also respond to treatment with over-the-counter pain medications and physical therapy alone with no other intervention needed.
 With physical therapy, the therapist can manipulate the muscles and joints to reduce your pain and stiffness, increase your range of motion, and help correct posture.

-If you are experiencing symptoms of degenerative disc disease, make an appointment with Pain And Spine Specialists today.
+If you are experiencing symptoms of degenerative disc disease, make an appointment with Pain And Spine Specialists MarylandPennsylvaniaFlorida, and Virginia today.
 We will discuss your options, design a program specifically for your needs, and get you started on the right path to easing your pain and discomfort.

-For a comprehensive overview with our very own Dr. Sudhir Rao, please watch our latest DDD webinar here.
+For a comprehensive overview of Degenerative Disc Disease, please watch our latest webinar here.

 Contact Us